 Users may wonder why certain programs or issues are not included as policy options in the Challenge or don't result in an impact on the budget totals.
 Here are a couple of examples of those items.

 School Funding Formula—The allocation of funding to school districts throughout California is governed by numerous laws in the state Education Code.
 In the 2013-14 budget, the Governor proposed to significantly revise the allocation formulas that determine how much each school district receives.
-The budget proposed a new "Local Control Funding Formula" that provides funding to schools through combination of a base amount per student and a supplemental amount based on a school's proportion of English language learner and free and reduced‑price meal eligible students.
+The new "Local Control Funding Formula" that provides funding to schools through combination of a base amount per student and a supplemental amount based on a school's proportion of English language learner and free and reduced‑price meal eligible students.
 The Governor argued that new funding formula will increase local control, reduce state bureaucracy, and ensure that student needs drive the allocation of resources.
 The Legislature adopted the Governor's proposal with changes in the budget.
 The debate over the best way to allocate funding to schools is an important one for the state's future.
 However, because the discussion involves how funds are allocated rather than the total amount that is allocated (which affects the overall condition of the budget), we haven't included this issue among the policy options users can consider.

 Dynamic Versus Static Estimates of Tax Changes—Over the last 15 years, some offices responsible for estimating the impact of tax cuts (such as the Congressional Budget Office) have attempted to make these estimates "dynamic" rather than "static."
 Dynamic estimates attempt to take into account predicted changes in the overall economy caused by tax changes as well as changes in the behavior of individual taxpayers.
 Static estimates often take the behavioral changes on the part of individual taxpayers into account, though sometimes only to a limited extent.
 Thus, a static estimate of revenues resulting from, for example, an increase in cigarette taxes would take into account how many fewer cigarettes would likely be purchased as a result of the tax increase.
 In contrast, a dynamic estimate of, for example, a reduction in income taxes, would attempt to account for the estimated increase in economic activity generally resulting from the tax reduction, as well as changes in behavior on the part of individual taxpayers.
 Thus, a dynamic estimate of the revenue loss resulting from a tax cut would attempt to estimate any offsetting increase in tax revenue that would result from additional economic activity resulting from the tax cut.